-The 13 ASOS falls under the Major Command of Air Combat Command (ACC).
-Our wing is the 93rd Air Ground Operations Wing which is currently at Moody AFB, GA and our group is the 3d Air Support Operations Group which is at Ft Hood AIN, Texas.
-The 3 ASOG organizes, trains, equips & administers an Air Support Operations Center (ASOC), Tactical Air Control Parties (TACPs)/Battlefield Weather Teams & Staff Weather Operations in support of US Army's III Armored Corps (III Corps).
-The 3rd ASOG advises the Army three-star Commanding General & senior staff on US & Allied air capabilities & coordinates attack/airlift/reconnaissance air assets in support of the joint battle plan.
+The 13 ASOS falls under Air Combat Command.
+Our wing is the 93rd Air Ground Operations Wing which is currently at Moody AFB, Georgia, and our group is the 3rd Air Support Operations Group which is at Fort Hood, Texas.
+The 3rd ASOG organizes, trains, equips and administers an Air Support Operations Center (ASOC), Tactical Air Control Parties (TACPs)/Battlefield Weather Teams and Staff Weather Operations in support of US Army's III Armored Corps (III Corps).
+The 3rd ASOG advises the Army three-star Commanding General and senior staff on U.S. and Allied air capabilities and coordinates attack/airlift/reconnaissance air assets in support of the joint battle plan.

-The 3 ASOG Unit Mission: Train, deploy, & focus the world’s best combat airpower & integrated weather operations for the joint force commander alongside III Corps or a supported land force commander, anytime, anywhere.
+The 3 ASOG Unit Mission: Train, deploy and focus the world’s best combat airpower and integrated weather operations for the joint force commander alongside III Corps or a supported land force commander, anytime, anywhere.

-The 13th Air Support Operations Squadron was initially constituted as the 13th Air Support Communications Squadron on 11 January 1943.
+The 13th Air Support Operations Squadron was initially constituted as the 13th Air Support Communications Squadron Jan.
+11, 1943.

-The squadron was later reactivated in its current state as the 13th Air Support Operations Squadron at Fort Carson, Colorado on 1 July 1994.
+The squadron was later reactivated in its current state as the 13th Air Support Operations Squadron at Fort Carson, Colorado, July 1, 1994.

 More information about Fort Carson, Peterson AFB & the USAF Academy can be located through your local Airman Family Readiness Center.
 There, you should be able to get access to Standard Installation Topic Exchange Service (SITES) booklets, installation brochures & videos.
 SITES can also be found on the Internet at http://www.dmdc.osd.mil/sites/.